FarLostBrand/DieTheRollingDiceGame/README.md

 #### 📝 Documentation

 All internal comments; Method headers, Inline comments Comment blocks; are written by me.
-The only exception is the file summaries along side copyright notices which have been generated, but reviewed.
 This README file was also all written by me based off of the template given with this assignment.
 Can proudly say all the code is authentically written without AI.